Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 2.1.
 Quantization-aware training

-• Original weights: commonly referred to as the latent weights or shadow weights
+• Original weights: Will be referred to as latent weights or shadow weights

 • STE: We approximate the gradient of the rounding operator as 1 within the quantization limits.